2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Introduction

-By proving the above theorem, we show the power of algebraic centers in classifying condensed phases in a MTC, in which the physical correspondence of left/right/full centers in MTC appears simultaneously.
+By proving the above theorem, we show the power of algebraic centers in classifying condensed phases in a MTC, and the physical correspondence of left/right/full center in MTC appears simultaneously.
 In addition to this proof, our paper indeed give more fruitful results --- A complete cycle of above condensable algebras!
 In which we summarize their relations in the following Trinity:

 Figure \ref{general_picture} corresponds to the inner commutative part of this Trinity.
-In order to get the whole cycle works, an important ingredient one should consider is symmetry (braided autoequivalence) appearing in the condensed phase $\CC_A^{loc}$, we discuss this in section \ref{section:preliminary} and section \ref{sec:sym}.
+In order to get the whole cycle works, an important ingredient one should consider is symmetry $\phi$ (braided autoequivalence) appearing in the condensed phase $\CC_A^{loc}$, we discuss this in section \ref{sec:any_cond} and section \ref{sec:sym}.
 With this ubiquitous symmetry revealing, we can give a complete relationship between lagrangian algebras in $\CC$'s Drinfeld center $\FZ(\CC)$, 1-Morita class of 1d condensable algebras in $\CC$ and 2-Morita equivalent condensable algebras in $\CC$, the interplay of these three also motive us to introduce a new concept called \emph{extended tensor}, that helps us to recover 1d 1-Morita equivalent condensable algebras explicitly through the 2-Morita equivalent 2d condensable algebras.
 These results can be packed into six Arrows drawn above.
-We use all these six Arrows frequently through out our paper to show the universality of this Trinity.
+We use all these six Arrows frequently throughout our paper to show the universality of this Trinity.

 Our analysis is universal and model-independent, which can be applied to many physical systems.
 We compute some examples in section \ref{section:lattice_model}, some of them are the case of group-theoretical categories $\FZ(\rep(G))$ including $\bZ_2$, $\bZ_4$ and $S_3$ gauge symmetries.
-Our method meet with the known classification result of condensed phases in $\FZ(\rep(G))$ \cite{Dav10a, DS17}.
+Our method meets with the known classification result of condensed phases in $\FZ(\rep(G))$ \cite{Dav10a, DS17}.
 We also develop a method to realize 1d condensation on toric code model, and an interpretation of left/right center on lattice, which can be generalized easily.

 Actually, Figure \ref{general_picture} can be transported to a more general environment, in which $\CC_1$ and $\CC_2$ are two different MTCs that are connected by another MTC $\CD$ in between (Or to say, we can treat the case for $\CC_1$ and $\CC_2$ are Witt equivalent).
-This motives us to develop the notion of \emph{categorical quantum entanglement}.
-We discuss some other potential projects surrounding our results in the end of this paper.